simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 ---
-title: Dipping a toe into functional JS with lodash-fp
+title: Dipping a toe into functional JS with lodash/fp
 date: 2016-07-12
 type: post
 published: true